schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sarcasm

-A smouldering locomotive engineer shaves a appellation at a tunnel.
+A smouldering locomotive engineer shaves an appellation at a tunnel.

 ## Standing Matrix